Oldmasters Museum: Collection

-The museum has an important collection of works from the 17th-century Flemish School.
-Peter Paul Rubens and his workshop is represented with more than twenty works.
+The museum has a collection of works from 17th-century Flemish artists.
+Peter Paul Rubens and his workshop are represented in more than twenty works, including oil sketches by Rubens that were preparatory works or modelli for larger commissions, often executed with the help of workshop assistants.
 Several are altarpieces from former churches and monasteries in Brussels and the surrounding area.
-Rubens' way of using oil on panel to make studies after nature, and sketches or modelli for commissions executed with the help of workshop assistants, is illustrated by the ample collection of oil sketches by his own hand.